tuffy/emuman/README.md

 Machines can be sorted by description, year or manufacturer using the `--sort` flag, with description used by default.

+Machines highlighted in magenta are those MAME considers to be partially working.
+Machines highlighted in red are those that MAME considers to be preliminary and probably don't work at all.

 Note that the report doesn't verify a machine's ROMs at all.

 # MESS